thinktandem/acf-hidden/README.md

 ### Description

 A hidden field for Advanced Custom Fields based off of acf-field-type-template: https://github.com/elliotcondon/acf-field-type-template.
-Provides litte value on its own but could be handy when used in conjunction with other plugins.
+Provides litte value on its own but could be handy when used in combination with other plugins.

 ### Compatibility